How to fix 400 Bad Request: Request Header or Cookie too Large with Nginx

 If you are in a similar situation, follow the steps below to resolve it quickly.

-Oh, by the way, this could also be your browser is sending a very large cookie, and the server is refusing to serve the page.
-In addition to a browser sending large cookies, it could also be an Nginx configuration issue, and adjusting Nginx’s buffer size to accommodate large cookies could help.
+Oh, by the way, this could also be your browser is sending a huge cookie, and the server is refusing to serve the page.
+In addition, a browser sending large cookies could also be an Nginx configuration issue, and adjusting Nginx’s buffer size to accommodate large cookies could help.

 If you don’t want to clear or reset your browser cookies, follow the steps below to adjust the Nginx configuration to allow large cookies.

-When you see this error message, it means a header or some of the headers sent to Nginx is too large and well over the configuration limit, and Nginx is rejecting it.
+When you see this error message, it means a header or some of the headers sent to Nginx are too large and well over the configuration limit, and Nginx rejects them.
 To get it resolved, follow the steps below:

-Oh, so you know, Nginx’s default buffer number and size are 4 and 8k.
+Oh, so you know, Nginx’s default buffer number and size are 4 and 8k, respectively.

 So you’ll get that error message if a header size is above the limit above.